Satrec Initiative: SpaceEye-1

 SpaceEye-1 is an improved model and advanced variant of the SI-300 satellite bus, which was the platforms of DubaiSat-2 and DEIMOS-2.
 Current model is optimized for Earth observation purposes (<1 m resolution).

 SpaceEye-W

 SpaceEye-W is a mini-satellite platform (100 kg class).
 This platform has a very flexible configuration; it can support assorted missions from technical demonstration and science missions to Earth observation missions and telecommunications.

 SpaceEye-T

 SpaceEye-T is a 700 kg class satellite platform that will form the basis for SI's own Earth observation satellite constellation.
 It will offer an optical payload with 30-cm resolution and 12 km swath width.
-As of August 2021, the first SpaceEye-T satellite is planned for launch in early 2024.
+As of March 2024, the first SpaceEye-T satellite is planned for launch in 2025.

-Subsystem-level Products
+Subsystem-level products

 Electric Propulsion Systems

 SI provides Hall-effect electric propulsion systems (HEPS) optimized for small satellite missions.
 They provide power processing units, propellant feeding units, and Hall effect thrusters with various power consumption range.
 HEPS has been acquired flight heritages; DubaiSat-2 and DEIMOS-2 equipped HEPS-200 (200 W power consumption).